andyinthecloud/mashupmedia/README.md

 ```
 java -DmashupMediaHome="C:\Users\user\stuff\mashup-media" -Dserver.port=8080 -jar mashupmedia-server\target\mashupmedia-server-x.x.x-RELEASE.jar
 ```
-7. Open the url http://localhost:8080/mashupmedia in a web browser and log in using admin / admin.
+7. Open http://localhost:8080/mashupmedia in a web browser and log in using admin / admin.
-8. Create a library and you are ready.
+8. Create a media library.
 9. Recommended.
-Change the admin password immediately.
+Change the admin password.
 10. Optional.
 Install and configure Ffmpeg at https://ffmpeg.org/download.html to make all your media compatible with Mashup Media.